-5.5 Splitting out the calibrated data at the end of running the scriptForPI.py data.
-The calibrated data can be found in the MS table column "CORRECTED_DATA", which is automatically picked up by the CASA imaging tasks.
+5.5 Splitting out the calibrated data at the end of running the scriptForPI.py

 For manually calibrated data, it is standard practice to conclude the calibration by copying the calibrated visibilities into a new MS at the end of calibration.
 This is done using the CASA tasks mstransform or split and is called "splitting out" the calibrated data.
-The final calibrated MSs are named uid.ms.split.cal.
+The final calibrated MSs are named uid\.ms.split.cal.
 They contain only the science spectral windows.